Code-Institute-Submissions/fabula/README.md

 1. FIRST SECTION / HEADER: We want to show the offer - First Class for free
 2. SECOND SECTION / CLASSES: We want to show the types and levels of yoga offered - We will link to Wikipedia for the user read further
 3. THIRD SECTION / CALENDAR: We want to show the calendar for the week so the user can already know if they can fit or not in the center.
-4. We want to show the prices, divided in 3 types depending on the number of classes you take a week.
+4. FORTH SECTION / PLANS: We want to show the prices, divided in 3 types depending on the number of classes you take a week.
-5. We want to show an overview of the installations and the main features they offer.
+5. FIFTH SECTION / CENTER: We want to show an overview of the installations and the main features they offer.
-6. We want to share three reviews from Fabula center clients.
+6. SIXTH SECTION / REVIEWS: We want to share three reviews from Fabula center clients.
-7. We want to share location and a short book form for any inquiry apart from the book online.
+7. SIXTH SECTION / CONTACT: We want to share location and a short book form for any inquiry apart from the book online.

 There will be two types of contact:
 - BOOK ONLINE